 Dorrego Square in San Telmo

-After breakfast, you'll join a fascinating tour for an overview of Buenos Aires as well as a better understanding of Argentina’s history and culture.
-During this three-hour tour, you will visit Retiro as well as Avenida 9 de Julio, South America’s widest avenue.
+After breakfast, you'll join a fascinating tour for an overview of Buenos Aires as well as a better understanding of Argentina's history and culture.
+During this three-hour tour, you'll visit Retiro as well as Avenida 9 de Julio, South America's widest avenue.
 Along this street, you'll see the Teatro Colon, the continent's most opulent opera house, and the iconic Obelisco monument.

-You will also pass through the historic and architecturally impressive city center, home to the Congress Building, Plaza de Mayo, Avenida de Mayo, and the Casa Rosada (Presidential Palace).
+You'll also pass through the historic and architecturally impressive city center, home to the Congress Building, Plaza de Mayo, Avenida de Mayo, and the Casa Rosada (Presidential Palace).
 Then, walk along the upscale waterfront promenades of Puerto Madero before heading to the oldest neighborhood in the city, San Telmo.
 Afterward, you'll stop by La Boca, the city's original port.

-In the evening, enjoy a scrumptious meal accompanied by free-flowing wine and tango show, one of Argentina's most iconic cultural highlights.
+In the evening, enjoy a scrumptious meal accompanied by free-flowing wine and a tango show, one of Argentina's most iconic cultural highlights.
 After this memorable experience, you'll head back to your hotel to relax for the night.

-Day 3: Fly from Buenos Aires to El Calafate
+Day 3: Fly to El Calafate, Explore

 Lago Argentino